Norma Klein: Books for teen readers

-Alison Rose, 15, daughter of divorced parents, and her older brother Martin visit her father and stepmother in Northern California for the summer after spending the school year in New York with her mother, Cynthia.
-During her summer in California, she becomes embroiled in tensions between her father, who attempts to gain custody, when Alison Rose's mother is found to be lesbian.
+Alison Rose, 15, and her older brother Martin visit her father and stepmother in Northern California for the summer after spending the school year in New York with her mother, Cynthia.
+During her summer in California, she becomes embroiled in tensions between her divorced parents as her father attempts to gain custody when Cynthia is found to be lesbian.
 Alison also falls in love with her best friend Gretchen's brother, Ethan, causing an estrangement with Gretchen.